 Protective Factors:

-• Sense of purpose or meaning in life
+• Fostering a sense of purpose and meaning

-• Access to appropriate medical and mental health care
+• Ensuring access to adequate medical and mental health care

 1-800-273-8255